 Which vitamin D is best for children?

 Since vitamin D occurs naturally mainly in fatty fish, egg yolks, butter and full-fat dairy products, it is impossible to provide children with adequate amounts of vitamin D from food alone.
 Vitamin D supplementation is therefore necessary if we want to protect the young person from postural defects, weakening of bones and teeth, or deterioration of resistance to infections.
+Ensuring children receive an adequate amount of this essential dietary vitamin is crucial for their growth and development.
 In the case of children, the most important thing is the amount of vitamin D and the form in which it is administered.
 Healthy infants until the age of 6 months should take it in the amount of 400 IU daily, premature babies from 400 to 800 IU.
 After the first year of life the dose increases to about 600 - 1000 IU, but in the case of toddlers with overweight even 2000 IU may be needed.

 Vitamin D supplements are crucial in ensuring children receive the appropriate amount of vitamin D.